-Our board believes that a variety of viewpoints contribute to a more effective decision-making process.
-As a result, the Nominating and Corporate Governance Committee considers diversity in identifying director nominees, including personal characteristics such as race, gender, age and cultural background, as well as diversity in experience and skills relevant to the board's performance of its responsibilities in the oversight of a complex global business.
+A variety of viewpoints contribute to a more effective decision-making process.
+The Nominating and Corporate Governance Committee considers diversity in identifying director nominees, including personal characteristics such as race, gender, age and cultural background, as well as diversity in experience and skills relevant to the board's performance of its responsibilities in the oversight of a complex global business.
 The Nominating and Corporate Governance Committee assesses the effectiveness of its efforts at pursuing diversity through its periodic evaluation of the board's composition.
-Our 11 director nominees include a diverse range of individuals, including three women, one African-American, a nominee who was raised and resides in Europe and another who spent his entire career in Asia.
-We also have a great degree of age diversity among our nominees, with our directors' ages ranging between 45 and 70 years.
+Our 12 director nominees include a diverse range of individuals, including three women, one African-American, two nominees who are European and a nominee who spent his entire career in Asia.
+We also have a great degree of age diversity among our nominees, with our directors' ages ranging between 46 and 71 years.